Kuborros/FurBotNeo/README.md

 Filling in *owner id* (obtained from discord client in developer mode) is also recommended.
 Remaining options are safe to remain in default settings unless needed.

 When:
-* ``"invidio" = true``, invidio.us will be used to proxy youtube links and searches.
+* ``"invidio" = true`` - invidio.us will be used to proxy youtube links and searches.
 Best used when google hands out another banwave.
 Do note however, that this method is noticably slower than querying youtube directly.

-* ``"shard" = true``, sharding will be used to handle bigger guild numbers.
-This feature is not completely tested.
+* ``"shard" = true`` - sharding will be used to handle bigger guild numbers.
+This feature has not been completely tested.

-* ``"shop" = true``, shop features will be enabled, as will token earnings for chatting.
+* ``"shop" = true`` - shop features will be enabled, as will token earnings for chatting.

-* ``"buy_vip" = true``, VIP role will be purchasable using tokens. it is intended to provide extra features for long time community members.
+* ``"buy_vip" = true`` - VIP role will be purchasable using tokens. it is intended to provide extra features for long time community members.
 If disabled, everyone gets VIP features.

-* ``"audio_all_can_skip" = true``, all DJ related features are available to anyone - every user can skip tracks with no vote, and use other usually restricted music commands.
+* ``"audio_all_can_skip" = true`` - all DJ related features are available to anyone - every user can skip tracks with no vote, and use other usually restricted music commands.

-``"audio_skip_percent" = 75`` lets you tune the percentage of ``yes`` votes required to skip a track.
+``"audio_skip_percent" = 75`` - lets you tune the percentage of ``yes`` votes required to skip a track.

-``blacklist_servers`` array alows you to ban guilds from your instance - bot will not join any of the servers added here.
+``blacklist_servers`` - array alows you to ban guilds from your instance - bot will not join any of the servers added here.

 ### Local: